Chuo-ku Tourism Association Official Blog

 >>About this blog

-4 tourists from Hong Kong at Shintomicho Station on the Tokyo Metro Yurakucho Line.
-I didn't understand Hong Kong, but I showed the Tokyo Metro service map and confirmed that I would go to Tsukiji Market, and guide me.
+Four travelers from Hong Kong at Shintomicho Station on the Tokyo Metro Yurakucho Line.
+I didn't understand Hong Kong, but I showed the operation map of Tokyo Metro and confirmed that I would go to Tsukiji Market, and guide.

-On the way, I encountered a foreign woman looking at a map of the information board in front of Tsukiji Station.
-I've decided to show you along with you.
+On the way, I encountered a foreign woman looking at the map of the information board in front of Tsukiji Station.
+We have decided to guide you with us too.

-This woman was a traveler from Santiago, Chile, and had a forced schedule of going to Tokyo Station at 11 o'clock and going to Kyoto by bullet train.
+This woman was a traveler from Santiago, Chile, and had a forced schedule of going to Tokyo Station at 11:00 and going to Kyoto by Shinkansen.

-The four Hong Kong people were not able to join our two Spanish conversations, and they entered the out-of-market from Gate Street, saying, "Well."
-The Chilean woman is "Chilena".
-He was a beautiful person.
+Four Hong Kongers were not able to join our two Spanish conversations, and we entered the out-of-the-box market from Monzeki Street, saying, "No." The Chilean woman is "Chilena".
+He was beautiful.

 1488410735163.jpg